keboola/developers-docs/extend/generic-extractor/config/mappings.md

 ### Using Primary Keys
-In the above example, you can see that the `primary-address` table contains an autogenerated key to link back to users.
+In the above example, you can see that the `primary-address` table contains an auto-generated key to link back to users.
 This is unnecessary, because you can safely link to the user ID.
-To do this, you need only to specify a primary key for a table:
+To do this, you only need to specify a primary key for a table:

 {% highlight json %}
 "mappings": {